Gamemode4Dev/GM4_Datapacks/lib_custom_crafters/README.md

 ## How to Use
 Custom Crafters have a function tag used to check recipes: `#gm4_custom_crafters:check_recipes`.
 Data packs should use this to set up recipes to be crafted in a custom crafter.
 Custom Crafters run every 16 ticks automatically checking for recipes and replacing them with their appropriate output.

-Below is specific details in implementing a `check_recipes` function.
+Below are specific details in implementing a `check_recipes` function.
 Custom Crafters will only run recipe checks if all slots have the same item count.

 ### Check that no other recipes have been completed